argaliev/ZenPacks.community.ComplexPing/README.md

 ===========

 This ZenPack provides datasource ComplexPingDataSource, which check device status in few steps:

     1. check gateway, if not available, generate an event, otherwise - continue checks
     2. сheck management interface available(HP iLO, Dell DRAC ..)
-    3. check operation system ip available(manageIp in Zenoss) Zenpack should be used with option `zPingMonitoringIgnore` set to `true`, because once a standard zenping has failed, all data collection will all be suspended(zenpack will be blocked) until ping access is restore.
+    3. check operation system ip available(manageIp in Zenoss)

+Zenpack should be used with option `zPingMonitoringIgnore` set to `true`, because once a standard zenping has failed, all data collection will all be suspended(zenpack will be blocked) until ping access is restore.

 Issues:
-   - When zenpack generate an event of device unavailable, device status will not changed to DOWN, so other data collection continue keep trying collect data
+   - When zenpack generate an event of device unavailable, device status will not changed to DOWN, so other data collection continue keep trying to collect data

 Requirements & Dependencies
 ===========================